 Pictured top: the ladybug lifecycle

-Pictured below: Orange Aphidoletes larvae surrounded by dry skins of aphids they have consumed!
+Pictured beside: Orange Aphidoletes larvae surrounded by dry skins of aphids they have consumed!